Rules for program design and delivery.

 13.1.1.
-The Deputy Vice-Chancellor Education and Vice-President may approve sequenced awards as an exception.
+The Deputy Vice-Chancellor Education may approve sequenced awards as an exception.

 13.1.2.
 Nationally recognised training package qualifications are nested or sequenced in accordance with the requirements of the training package, accredited course and/or funding contract.

 15.1.
-The Deputy Vice-Chancellor Education and Vice-President may exempt a program from the University electives requirement in Table 1 where they are satisfied that:
+The Deputy Vice-Chancellor Education may exempt a program from the University electives requirement in Table 1 where they are satisfied that:

 15.1.1. professional accreditation requirements prevent electives being offered within the normal program duration; or

 15.1.2. in a double degree program, requirements for meeting prescribed learning outcomes within a reduced volume of learning prevent electives being offered.

 17.1.
 The Academic Registrar maintains the program and course processes and guidance materials for coursework programs and courses, including research components in coursework programs.

 17.2.
 The Associate Deputy Vice-Chancellor, Research Training and Development maintains the program and course processes and guidance materials for research programs and courses.

 17.3.
 The Assistant Director Careers and Employability maintains the work integrated learning processes and guidance materials.

 17.4.
 The Executive Director, Vocational Education maintains the vocational education compliance processes.